Minnesota vacation rental tax guide

 I didn’t rent my property during this filing period.
 Am I still required to file a tax return for my short-term rental with the Minnesota Department of Revenue?

 Yes.
-Short-term rental operators registered with the Minnesota Department of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Minnesota Department of Revenue are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?

-Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
-As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with local tax laws.
+Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
+As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Minnesota on time may result in late fees, interest payments, and in extreme cases, legal action.

 Short-term rental hosts in Minnesota may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Minnesota Department of Revenue.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Yes.
-Many short-term rental hosts in Minnesota file several state and local lodging tax returns every year.
+Numerous short-term rental hosts in Minnesota file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.